OliviaUrbanczyk/odin-recipes/README.md

 # odin-recipes
-Things learnt in order and atarting to build first website
+Things learnt in order and starting to build first website
 1. Create repository and connect to local machine.
+2. Commit changes
+3. Keeep udating website with new things learnt such as CSS and JavaScript